sparx058/simcompanies_basic_scrapper/README.md

 `66. e_id = 1004078`

--  You can find you ID by going to [My ID](https://www.simcompanies.com/api/v2/players/me/ "My ID"), if you have an account already.
+-  You can find your ID by going to [My ID](https://www.simcompanies.com/api/v2/players/me/ "My ID"), if you have an account already.

 The default program runs for  range `[1032750-1032760]`.